Bitnagar/football-manager/README.md

 ## The UI is responsive

-The UI is responsive.
 At-least `1200px` width is necessary for viewing the project.
-The project is adaptable to a minimum of `1200px` width. `Shadcn UI` is used to built the project, except for the `Formation` page which is fully custom built.
+The project is adaptable to a minimum of `1200px` width. `Shadcn UI` is used to build the project, except for the `Formation` page which is fully custom built.

 ## Project Overview